divvynotes/sourceHexo/source/homework/index.md

 date: 2021-09-04 16:01:08
 tags:
 ---
+# 10/24/2021:

+Justin: research additional Shopify or Wordpress features that match our business model (take a look at Disputo, and BuddyBoss on WordPress)

+Chris: Research on Wix for purposes similar to Justin's work

 # 17/10/2021:

 Chris and Justin: write the contract, including any terms that we want on it.